You can now donate to Leeds feline Friends by text.

 The kittens, Will and Jessie, thrived and are now beautiful, healthy young cats, both very affectionate and loving.

 Betty was one of 5 cats whose owner became seriously ill and could no longer care for them.
 One of the oldest cats sadly died and one was rehomed by family members.
 They were going to have the remaining three put to sleep.We took them into our care.
-Betty is 18 years old and, though deaf, has no other serious health problems.
-She is a delightful, very affectionate lap cat.
+Betty was 18 years old and, though deaf, had no other serious health problems.
+She was a delightful, very affectionate lap cat.
 She needed a dental which, unfortunately, resulted in a fracture of the jaw.
 This was operated on and Betty made a remarkable recovery.
-The story had a wonderful, happy ending when she was adopted by one of our volunteers.Wilbur, one of the other cats, has also been very happily rehomed so now only Walter is waiting for a new home.
+The story had a wonderful, happy ending when she was adopted by one of our volunteers.Very sadly, Betty recently had to be put to sleep but she was almost twenty years old and had spent her last year of her life very happily in her new home.
+Wilbur and Walter, the other two cats, have also now been happily rehomed.

 |SIMON was found filthy, blind and starving, with a hugely swollen stomach, very close to death.
 We wanted to give him a chance.
 Sadly, he had to be put to sleep in December last year but he had had 40 weeks in foster care where he was safe and warm and loved and died peacefully in his foster home with his carer, not outside alone and in the cold as he would have done.|